Stage One: Basic Security in the Field

 Click here for the UNDSS Basic Security in the Field course

-Step Two: Pre-Deployment Course
+Stage Two: Pre-Deployment Course

 This two day course provides participants with an overview of the humanitarian response arena.
 It introduces the UN and cluster system, along with necessary safety and security information.
 Participants are assessed on teamwork, leadership, communication skills and clear engagement with the course and each other.
 On successful completion of the course, participants will be considered for membership of an on-call team.
 They will also be eligible for consideration to recruitment for Overseas Training Deployments.

-Step Three: Deployment Course
+Stage Three: Deployment Course

 The Deployment Course is currently delivered in collaboration with 2nd Medical Brigade Army Field Hospitals and Cadence Consultancy.
 In line with WHO guidelines, participants are trained and assessed in sudden-onset disaster management.